blogtheristo/blogtheristo/README.md

 # Interesting to me

-## Building the DWS platform for the intelligent industries of the Hydrogen economy age.
+## Building the DWS platform for the intelligent industries of the Hydrogen economy age

 ### Solving the Climate change with dws build challenge

 There is a need for a global industrial map application similar to covid-map that.
 Application that shows in real time every carbon emissive device operating.
 App that shows a dashboard and its wall  carbon emission reductions / and improvements on a map showing local situation.
 Virtual Reality platform dws can solve this need;